Boyd Rankin: Ireland and Warwickshire bowler out for rest of season

 Ireland will not replace the paceman in their squad for the games against Pakistan at Malahide.

-"It's obviously a blow to lose a bowler of Boyd's quality and experience at such a crucial juncture of the season, but these things happen in sport and we wish Boyd a speedy recovery," Cricket Ireland head coach John Bracewell said.
+"It's obviously a blow to lose a bowler of Boyd's quality and experience at such a crucial juncture of the season, but these things happen in sport," said Cricket Ireland head coach John Bracewell.

-Rankin has taken 308 wickets in 92 first-class matches and played in the final test for England against Australia in the 2013-14 Ashes series in Sydney.
+Rankin, who has taken 308 wickets in 92 first-class matches, was injured on his Test debut for England against Australia in January 2014 in Sydney.

-"It's extremely frustrating to lose Boyd during such a key point in the season," Warwickshire director of cricket Dougie Brown told the club website.
+"It's extremely frustrating to lose Boyd during such a key point in the season," said Warwickshire director of cricket Dougie Brown.

 "He will now go through a rehabilitation programme with our medical team to rest, strengthen and be ready for our 2017 pre-season schedule."